VoltDB/voltdb/examples/HOWTOs/enable-ssl/README.md

 For a more detailed description of the process, see the following: https://docs.oracle.com/cd/E19509-01/820-3503/6nf1il6er/index.html

-The supplied SSL.properties and deployment.xml assume all files are in the 'simplessl' directory and all passwords are 'example'.
+The supplied SSL.properties and deployment.xml assume all files are in this directory and all passwords are 'example'.
 Modify them if this is not true.

 > keytool -genkey  -keystore example.keystore -storepass example -alias example -keyalg rsa -validity 365 -keysize 2048